AbuAlbr/Technical-Documentation-Project1/README.md

 | **Zapier**        | Automation tool to connect different web applications.| [Zapier](https://zapier.com)               |
 | **Xero**          | Cloud-based accounting software for small businesses.| [Xero](https://www.xero.com)               |

 ---

+### Footnotes:
+1. **[^1]:** This footnote refers to a guide on automating bank transactions.
+You can replace the link with a relevant resource that discusses automation in financial systems.
+2. **[^2]:** This footnote refers to a resource on integrating banking systems with third-party applications like accounting or payment platforms.
+Again, feel free to replace the link with a more suitable source.

+These footnotes provide additional context and direct users to external resources for more information.

+---